letouzey/extraction-compute/README.md

 ### How to build ?

-First, compile a Coq with the needed little patch on extraction (TODO: details)
+First, compile a Coq with the needed little patch on extraction, see Coq [PR#1118](https://github.com/coq/coq/pull/1118).
+Then:

 ```
 export COQBIN=...